 All fields can be entered in lower case.
 The program is smart enough to convert to upper case where appropriate.

 The Add Name page has a “Search” link that you can use to find a player if you are not sure which ladder that player is in.
 You can enter a partial name.

 The standings page is where all of the action occurs.
 This shows the players’ scores for the past ten weeks and the rankings for the past 5 weeks.
 The display might be too wide if all of the information were shown at once, so you can choose to show the scores or the rankings or the compact view which shows neither.

-To record the scores for the week, simply enter the scores in the text box for each player.
+To record the scores for the week, simply enter the scores in the text box for each player in the Pts/Ct column of the standings page.
 Only the total score for all three games is entered.
 For example, if a player had scores of 15, 7, and 12, you would enter the total of 34.
 A player can have a maximum of 3 times the number of points per game because the games must be won by one point.
-Optionally the ladder manager could choose a win by 2 format, but the scores would then count as 15 and 14 for the winner and loser respectively (assuming that the games are to 15 points).
+Optionally the ladder manager could choose a win-by-2 format, but the scores would then count as 15 and 14 for the winner and loser respectively (assuming that the games are to 15 points).

 Enter “b” for any player that had a bye.
 The bye column will be incremented by one for that player.
 If a player did not play that week, leave the box blank.
 Do not click the button until all scores have been entered into the rows.
 Do not press the ENTER key when entering scores into the boxes.
 The ENTER key will NOT cause any scores to be entered.